MuhammedSultanov/holbertonschool-simple_shell/README.md

 |print_env.c|prints the environment when user needs|
 |man_1_simple_shell|custom manpage for mini shell|

+## Requirements

+To compile and run the shell, you need:
+> *C Compiler:* The source code is written in C, so you'll need a C compiler like GCC to compile it.

+> *Operating System:* The shell is designed for Unix-like operating systems.
+It may work on other systems with minor modifications, but it's primarily intended for Unix-based environments. <br>

+**That's all you need to get started with compiling and running the shell!**

 ### Environment
 * Language: C
 * OS: Ubuntu 20.04 LTS